 What you can do with your pension pot

-When you retire, you need to decide what to do with the money you’ve saved towards your pension – your pension pot.
+If you’ve saved into a defined contribution pension scheme during your working life, you need to decide what to do with the money you’ve saved towards your pension when you retire.
 There are lots of options to consider, and it’s important you make the best choice to meet your future needs.

 - What is a pension pot?